vincent-goldberg/IU-CS-155/CSCI_155_bank_system_final/README.md

 ## Assumptions
 - Account numbers and customer IDs are not enforced to be unique.
 - A customer may own multiple accounts of the same type.
-- Negative balances are allowed for Gold accounts (and for Regular accounts if fees push them negative).
+- **CheckingAccount** and **RegularAccount** are allowed negative balances whenever fees from monthly updates causes a balance to drop below zero.

 ---